 Additionally, while the Agency generally expects an Illinois Solar for All Approved Vendor to verify a potential income-eligible community solar subscriber's income through one of the methods described above, the Agency recognizes that some potential subscribers would prefer to have their income verified independently of their community solar subscription.
 In such cases, the potential subscriber may request income verification directly through the Program Administrator and, if approved, that verification would remain valid for 12 months.
-The Program Administrator would provide the potential subscriber with a verification letter that could be provided to the Approved Vendor.520
+The Program Administrator would provide the potential subscriber with a verification letter that could be provided to the Approved Vendor.548

 The Agency has previously received comments suggesting streamlining of the income verification process, particularly for potential participants that demonstrate household-level third-party qualification such as LIHEAP or IHWAP.
 Establishing income eligibility is a fundamental part of Illinois Solar for All, and the Agency will continue to work with the Program Administrator and stakeholders to identify ways to simplify the income verification process.
 However, the present approach offers a variety of options for verifying a household's income to provide flexibility and accommodate customers' various income documentation availability while maintaining Program integrity and performing due diligence of participant eligibility.
+The Agency is aware that other state solar programs that only require affidavits to verify household income.
+The Agency recognizes that those programs are often offering community solar savings, as opposed to incentives for distributed generation systems, and do not offer as high a savings requirements as those that are required by ILSFA.
+The benefits to households are at a much higher level based on their eligibility in ILSFA and the size of those incentives warrants a robust income verification process.